fwmone/alexa-microsoft-todo/README.md

 # Alexa to Microsoft To Do connection

 This small PHP script enables the connection from Alexa to Microsoft To Do, when being integrated as an endpoint into your skill (https://developer.amazon.com/alexa/console/ask).
-My skill is available at https://www.amazon.de/dp/B0CTHRHFQ2/ (To Do tasklist).
-The shopping cart list is still under Amazon review.
+My skill is available at https://www.amazon.de/dp/B0CTHRHFQ2/ (To Do tasklist) and https://www.amazon.de/dp/B0D93Z2BZV/ (To Do Shopping Cart list).

 ## Requirements